Oyvind Johannes Hamre, Downing

 Research Interests

-My current research examines the intersection between martyrdom and Early Modern tragedy, looking at how martyrdom established paradigms for suffering, sacrifice, truth, and memories.
+My current research examines the intersection of Protestantism and Early Modern tragedy, focusing on how the new religious structures of experience established paradigms for suffering, sacrifice, truth, and despair.

 My broader research interests include: the tragic genre and the idea of 'the tragic'; early modern intellectual history; Latin literature; agency and theories of the will; German idealism; intellectual history in classical Greece; and biblical exegesis in the Reformation.